-Music teacher Christine Radcliffe thought Karel Novak to have been killed in the war.
-She loves him more than ever and insists they marry.
-At their reception her benefactor and former lover offers Karel the chance to solo his new cello concerto.
-Hollenius torments Christine and she shoots him.
+Music teacher Christine Radcliffe thought her love Karel Novak died in the war.
+When he miraculously returns, she realizes she loves him more than ever and insists they marry.
+However, a wealthy composer, Hollenius with whom she had become involved after learning her real love had supposedly died, refuses to let her go and at her wedding reception offers Karel the chance to solo his new cello concerto and a chance at success.
+Hollenius ends up emotionally tormenting Christine and she shoots him.
 The concert is a success and Karel promises to stand by Christine.
 Written by

 Ed Stephan <firstname.lastname@example.org>